 So you got fired.
 It certainly doesn’t mean that you are unfit for the workforce.
 When applying for your next job, the interview is the best place to talk about your dismissal, on your own terms.
 But how can you broach this sensitive topic during an interview with a potential employer?
 Read on for advice and tips.

-1. Tell the Truth
+1. Tell the truth

 Many people try to downplay a dismissal, especially if they were laid off because of their own poor performance or misconduct.
-As tempting as that may be, it is always best to be truthful about the circumstances in which you left your previous job.
+As tempting as that may be, it is always best to be honest about the circumstances in which you left your previous job.

 Some industries are very small, and it is highly possible that a recruiter may hear the truth from someone else at your former company.
-Nobody wants to build a reputation as a liar, and being sacked twice in the same industry can double your woes.
+Nobody wants to build a reputation as a liar, and being fired twice in the same industry can double your woes.
 To repeat the age-old cliché, honesty really is the best policy.

-2. The Role of References
+2. The role of references

 It is standard practice for a recruiter to request a reference from your most recent employer after an interview.
 So if you have been fired, be aware that your previous employer is under no legal obligation to provide you with a reference, which could raise alarm bells for a recruiter.
 That’s why, even if the interviewer doesn’t inquire about your reasons for leaving your last job, you must be prepared to raise the issue yourself.